maneesha14w/wes-portfolio/README.md

  <br> <br>

- This website is hosted on NEtlify and can be found [here](https://wesker.netlify.app/).
+ This website is hosted on Netlify and can be found [here](https://wesker.netlify.app/).